dimitri-edel/codeinstitute/readme.md

 Lastly, I made a page with showcases of the three books that he has written.
 I also put out a form that invites the user to order one of his books off the website.
 ### Images
-Finding free images of this person quite was a piece of work and took up a lot of time.
-So, it was not possible for me to have as many images at my disposal as I wished I would.
+Finding free images of this person  was quite a piece of work and took up a lot of time.
+Consequently, it was not possible for me to have as many images at my disposal as I wish I had.
 ### Layout
 I decided to go with one of the most basic layouts: Title and navigation bar at the top, content in the middle and a footer at the bottom.
 #### Home page